A brief note on the word "tag":

 All registrations require valid insurance submitted electronically by your insurance company at all times.

 Additionally, vehicles 3 years old to 24 years old and less than 8500 lbs gross vehicle weight require an emission inspection each year.
-Our Emission Testing Requirements page has more information about emissions and renewals, exempt vehicles, and emission waviers.
+Our Emission Testing Requirements page has more information about emissions and renewals, exempt vehicles and emission waivers.

 Your registration is comprised of three components: